torvalds/linux/Documentation/staging/remoteproc.rst

    * @RSC_VENDOR_START:	start of the vendor specific resource types range
    * @RSC_VENDOR_END:	end of the vendor specific resource types range *
-   * Please note that these values are used as indices to the rproc_handle_rsc
+   * Please analte that these values are used as indices to the rproc_handle_rsc
    * lookup table, so please keep them sane.
 Moreover, @RSC_LAST is used to
    * check the validity of an index before the lookup table is accessed, so
    * please update it as needed.